-You'd smile, too, if you were in second place after the compulsories, ahead of defending world champion Romania, and halfway (maybe) to your first-ever team gold medal.
-So giddy was the USA contingent, that assistant coaches Steve Nunno and Bela Karolyi set personal bests in high fives and bear hugs.
+You'd smile, too, if you were in second place after the compulsories, ahead of defending world champion Romania, and halfway (maybe) to your first team gold medal.
+So giddy was the U.S. contingent, that assistant coaches Steve Nunno and Bela Karolyi set personal bests in high fives and bear hugs.

 "Something came over me," said Nunno, who coaches team star Shannon Miller.
 "I started getting the Karolyi hug fever.
 I felt like Jim Valvano, looking for somebody to hug."

 He had plenty to choose from, beginning with Miller, the U.S. national champion who recorded the team's highest scores on the balance beam and uneven bars, and had the second-highest scores on the vault and floor exercise.
 Only world champion Lilia Podkopayeva of Ukraine finished ahead of Miller on Sunday.